Appledore Island: History

-Today, the island is home to Shoals Marine Laboratory, run cooperatively by Cornell University and the University of New Hampshire since the early 1970s.
+The island is home to Shoals Marine Laboratory, run cooperatively by Cornell University and the University of New Hampshire since the early 1970s.
 Appledore Island is owned predominantly by the Star Island Corporation.

 The most prominent feature on the island is a World War II concrete observation tower built to hold a radar installation.
 The dome intended to hold the radar no longer exists, and the radar unit was never installed.

 Geology

-The maximum elevation of Appledore is about 80 feet above sea level.
+The maximum elevation of Appledore is approximately 80 feet above sea level.
 The majority of the island has a metamorphic makeup, with gneiss being the most prevalent.
-The formation of the island is thought to be characterized by 5 major geological events, namely formation of the Rye Complex of Maine and New Hampshire, intrusion of diorites, Acadian orogeny, diabase dikes, and glaciation.
+The formation of the island is thought to be characterized by five major geological events: namely, formation of the Rye Complex of Maine and New Hampshire, intrusion of diorites, Acadian orogeny, diabase dikes, and glaciation.

 Evidence of these events can be seen in glacial scarps, evidence of abrasion, presence of dikes, glacial plucking, and more.
 For example, glacial plucking contributed to the whaleback shape of the island which is resultant of rock drumlin cliff faces.